ahmedhammad97/XVector/README.md

 <br>

-An attempt to achieve Θ(log(n)) for expansion by letting 'b' increase in size logarithmically in 'n', failed practically because the constant time functions used to achieve this, such as ```Pow()``` and ```Log()```, resulted in a bad performance.
-So it is concluded that keeping 'b' as a large enough constant -so that the last chunk can fit in the cache- is practically better.
+An attempt to achieve Θ(log(n)) for expansion by letting 'b' increase in size logarithmically in 'n', failed practically because the constant time functions used to achieve this, such as ```Pow()``` and ```Log()```, resulted in bad performance.
+So it is concluded that keeping 'b' as a large enough constant -so that the last chunk can always fit in the cache- is practically better.

 <br>

-The structure of the container is similar to C++ [std::deque](http://www.cplusplus.com/reference/deque/deque/), a vector of vectors, but without allowing front expansion, getting rid of the performance overhead caused by such model, also decreasing the constant time of accessing a specific data.
+The structure of the container is similar to C++ [std::deque](http://www.cplusplus.com/reference/deque/deque/), a vector of vectors, but without allowing front expansion or chunk expansion, getting rid of the performance overhead caused by such model, also decreasing the constant time of accessing a specific data.

 <br>